nasjonalmuseet/DiMu-API-documentation/readme.md

 <h2>DiMu museums and collections</h2>

-An XML overview of museums or collections per country can be found like this:
+An xml overview of museums or collections per country can be found like this:

 ```
 /api/owners?country=no&api.key=demo